AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Discussion

-Although observations indicate that the central gas depletion timescale is rapid \citep[e.g.,][]{SturmAGNoutflow, CiconeAGNoutflow, FluetschAGNgas}, we find that the suppression of central SFRs arises over several Gyrs.
+Although observations indicate that the central gas depletion timescale is rapid \citep[e.g.,][]{SturmAGNoutflow, CiconeAGNoutflow, FluetschAGNgas}, we find that the suppression of central SFRs arises over several gigayears.
 This is instead consistent with the picture that integrated AGN accretion is required for AGN feedback to quench star formation, as suggested by the IllustrisTNG simulation \citep{TerrazasAGNTNG, PiotrowskaAGNTNG}.
 However, whereas the low-accretion rate implementation of AGN feedback in the IllustrisTNG simulation leads to long-term galaxy-wide quenching \citep{WeinbergerAGN, ZingerAGNTNG, NelsonTNGquenching, ParkTNG}, our AGN galaxies are not preferentially in the process of quenching when compared with the control galaxies.
 The relatively local impact of AGN feedback in our sample of AGN galaxies is instead suggestive of the picture that AGN feedback does not necessarily couple efficiently to the ISM, as found in zoom-in simulations with FIRE \citep{TorreyFIREAGN} and observations of outflows in local AGNs \citep{FluetschAGNgas}.
+However, the suppressed central SFRs of the AGN galaxies do result in somewhat lower galaxy-wide SFRs, placing the AGNs in the green valley.